The Clear Edge

 › Library Navigation: Quick Navigation · Operator Cases

-Liam was at $28K/month selling productized Webflow templates.
-One template per client.
-Thirty sales monthly.
-Manual delivery for everything.
+Liam was at $28K/month selling productized Webflow templates—one template per client, about thirty sales monthly, with manual delivery for everything.

-Standard growth path said: grow to $35K, then $42K, then $50K, then $65K.
-Each stage requires new systems, new hiring, and new infrastructure.
-18 months if everything went well.
+The standard growth path said: grow to $35K, then $42K, then $50K, then $65K, with each stage demanding new systems, new hiring, and fresh infrastructure—an 18‑month journey if everything went well.

 He calculated the timeline.